odh-labs/rhoai-developer-hub/README.md

    * Build be a basic document processing pipeline
    * Deploy a model from the model catalogue and provide api connection details.
      * User has a basic python app that can test the LLM.
+   * Create a new MCP server in llama stack
+     * User gets a skeleton MCP server that they can continue to develop in VS Code and deploy to OpenShift
 2. System clones a skeleton git repo with HELM chart
 4. User enters details and creates a values file.
 5. System creates a production git repo and Argo Application/Application Set